vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 # Acknowledgements

 The authors wish to thank Matti Klock, Mukund Sivaraman, Jean Roy, and Jason Moreau for initial review.
-Feedback from Robert Edmonds and Davey Song has also been incorporated.
+Feedback from Robert Edmonds, Davey Song, and Ralf Weber has also been incorporated.

 --- back